43 Things to Get Rid of in the Next 43 Days

 Old papers and notes

 You probably scribbled down names, phone numbers, and ideas when planning a trip or life event.
 “All the information we gather during ‘planning stages’ feels so important, it seems like you will never be able to let it go,” says Richmond.
 “But the truth is, when the trip or event is over, most of this information is old news.”
 Glance the information over before you toss it in the trash.
 Any important phone numbers or addresses can go in your phone, and a memory-filled item can go in a scrapbook or scanned for a digital album.
-Learn the simple housecleaning tricks you’ll wish you knew sooner.
+Follow these useful tips by KC Davis to declutter your house efficiently.

 Those specialty appliances make it oh so easy to make cake pops, quesadillas, and ice cream, but they’re rarely worth the space.
 “All of that stuff was made in a kitchen before they had a special appliance for it,” says Novak.
 Get rid of any that you don’t use on a regular basis, or at least move them to another room in the house, she says.
 Use these kitchen organization ideas.